Blaine Community Orchards for Resources and Education

 ____________________________________________________________

-Spring PLANT SALES !! (click on links provided to get dates for 2024 )
+Spring PLANT SALES !! (click on links provided to get dates from 2025 )

 March - Whatcom Conservation Dist.
 Plant Sale - Pioneer Park, Ferndale

-April - Whatcom Dahlia Society Tuber Sale - Bloedel Donovan Park
+April (first Saturday) - Whatcom Dahlia Society Tuber Sale - Bloedel Donovan Park

 April - Birchwood Garden Club Sale, lower level of Bellingham Library